Web Hosting vs VPS.

 What Is VPS (Virtual Private Server)?

-• You’re not running heavy scripts or custom web applications
+- You aren't running heavy scripts or custom apps.

 Need Help Choosing?

-Rogue IT offers both hosting and VPS solutions, with expert guidance based on your business goals, budget, and growth plans.
+Rogue IT offers both managed hosting and dedicated VPS solutions.
+Let’s find the right fit for your budget and growth plans.

 Speak to Us About Smarter Hosting